 ABOUT ME

-I am Associate Professor of Political Science and International Relations at Simmons University.
-I teach classes in the fields of international relations, comparative politics, and in the Master in Public Policy (MPP) program.
+I am Associate Professor of Politics and Policy at Simmons University in Boston.
+I teach graduate classes in the Master in Public Policy (MPP) program, as well as undergraduate classes in the fields of international relations and comparative politics.
 I am also the Reviews Editor of New Political Science.

 Prior to coming to Simmons, I was associate professor of political science and international affairs at the University of Northern Colorado.
 There, I chaired the college’s Committee on Policies and Procedures, served on the Faculty Senate, and represented the university to Colorado’s higher education faculty advisory board.
 In 2018, I co-moderated a gubernatorial debate.
 In 2022, I, with colleagues, held a summer institute on congressional redistricting at the University of Colorado, Colorado Springs.